 Life insurance is a form of insurance policy that insurance providers offer.
-In exchange for monthly premiums, the insurer pays out a fixed amount after the policyholder dies.
+The insurer pays out a fixed amount after the policyholder dies in exchange for monthly premiums.
 This amount goes to the beneficiaries that you, the policyholder, name — usually including children, spouses, or other family members.
 Life insurance policies can serve as a financial cushion for the dependents of policyholders.

-There are terms such as the death benefit, premium, and cash value in life insurance policies.
+In life insurance policies there are terms such as the death benefit, premium, and cash value.

 Death benefit – refers to the fixed amount the insurance company gives the beneficiaries in the event of the policyholder’s death.
 The policyholder must choose the death benefit amount based on the estimated quantity the beneficiaries need to cover their future needs.
 The insurance company will let you know if there’s an insurable interest and whether or not you qualify.